 Significant steps towards the development, improving our knowledge of space, were taken in the 20th century.
 Right after the invention of aircraft (by the Wright Brothers in 1903), new hope of exploring space and reaching new planets took shape.
-People started giving more emphasis towards this science, and millions of dollars were poured into its research and study.
-Further, after some progress in technologies, space science was looked upon as a new possibility towards the development of medical science, development and safe research on atomic/radioactive elements, exploring space to find out the possible traces of life on other planets, etc.
+People started giving more emphasis towards this science, and millions of dollars were poured into its research.